bradeneast/bradeneast.com/posts/_published/using noscript.md

 As you can see, if the script runs, the placeholder gets changed to whatever message we've fetched or generated with our script.

 In this case, we avoid using `<noscript>` altogether.
-Another feature of this approach is that it supports situations where Javascript is blocked by a firewall or ad blocker.
+Another feature of this approach is that it works just as well if Javascript is blocked by a firewall or ad blocker.

 The only consequence?
 Our alternate content will probably flash while the rest of the page is being loaded.
 If we want alternate content to ONLY EVER be shown in noscript circumstances, we need another option.